 Little Pim Word Bag

-Kids can play along with a panda bear named Pim as he teaches 27 common Spanish and French words words via flashcard drills set to music.
+Kids can play along with a panda bear named Pim as he teaches common words via flashcard drills set to music.
 Using everyday activities to teach kids and available in 12 languages—including Chinese, German, Spanish and Italian—you can browse the whole catalog online at littlepim.com.
 They even offer streaming now offer streaming videos you can download to your device for offline travel.

 The Very Hungry Caterpillar First Words App